nseeart/psd/README.md

 # psd-parser.js

 A general purpose PSD parser written in ES6.
-Based off of [PSD.rb](https://github.com/layervault/psd.rb).
+Based off of [PSD.rb](https://github.com/layervault/psd.rb) and [PSD.js](https://github.com/meltingice/psd.js).
 It allows you to work with a Photoshop document in a manageable tree structure and find out important data such as:

 -   Document structure
 -   Document size